The course is suitable for persons seeking to develop an understanding of families through a legal and sociological lens.

 - “Therapy culture”

-Students must succesfully engage in the programme to graduate with either the Diploma or Certificate of Attendance unless a serious and verifiable reason for further absence is provided.
+Students must successfully engage in the programme to graduate with either the Diploma or Certificate of Attendance unless a serious and verifiable reason for further absence is provided.

 If completing the course online, students’ attendance and participation of the live or recorded classes is tracked through Moodle.